A Place Called Home, London Design Festival 2014

 Raw Edges

-The house conceived by Raw Edges is a kind of mutant home: the internal walls move on tracks thus creating ever-changing spaces adapting themselves to the needs and requirements of its inhabitants
+The house conceived by Raw Edges is a kind of mutant home: the internal walls move on tracks thus creating ever-changing spaces that adapt themselves to the needs and requirements of its inhabitants

 Studioilse